Clixnt/Calculator-2.0/README.md

 # Calculator-2.0
-Calculator 2.0 with javascript functionality
+Calculator 2.0 By Clint Lorenzo with javascript functionality